 Doctor Guidance and Blood Testing

-Important safety note: Excessive intake over extended periods can lead to calcium buildup.
-This may damage bones, kidneys, and heart function.
+Important safety note: Excessive intake over extended periods can cause calcium buildup, potentially damaging bones, kidneys, and heart function.
+Always consult your healthcare provider before starting any supplement regimen for personalized guidance.

 Lifestyle Adjustments and Dietary Recommendations